Laura Bradley

 Areas of interest for supervision

-Laura would be interested in supervising PhDs on Bertolt Brecht, German or Austrian theatre and performance, censorship, spectatorship, representations of crime, or the GDR.
-As the Dean of Postgraduate Research for the College, Laura has substantial experience of supporting postgraduate students, including with highly competitive funding applications, and she also has experience of cross-institutional supervision.
-Prospective students are very welcome to contact her via email (laura.bradley@ed.ac.uk) with a short outline of their ideas for a PhD project.
+I am particularly interested in supervising PhDs on Bertolt Brecht, German or Austrian theatre and performance, censorship, spectatorship, representations of crime, or the GDR.
+As the Dean of Postgraduate Research for the College, I have a lot of experience of supporting postgraduate students, including with highly competitive funding applications.
+I also have experience of cross-institutional and cross-disciplinary supervision, and of helping my students to gain valuable professional development experience via paid internships.
+If you're considering applying for a PhD and think I might be a good fit for your project, then you're very welcome to contact me via email (laura.bradley@ed.ac.uk) with a short outline of your research proposal or ideas.

 Past PhD students supervised